celer-network/sgn-v2-networks/docs/validator.md

 i.
 Go to [Etherscan](etherscan.io) for either Goerli or mainnet, search for the **celr** contract address taken from `eth.contract_addresses` in `$HOME/.sgnd/sgn.toml`.
 You should see the verified `CelerToken` contract on the corresponding network.

 ii.
-Make sure the validator key address is selected on your MetaMask / hardware wallet.
+Make sure the validator address is selected on your MetaMask / hardware wallet.
 Click on the "Write Contract" button under the "Contract" tab, click on "Connect to Web3" to connect your wallet.

 iii.
 Find the `approve` method.

-For `spender`, put the address of the **staking** contract address taken from `eth.contract_addresses` in `$HOME/.sgnd/sgn.toml`.
+For `spender`, put the **staking** contract address taken from `eth.contract_addresses` in `$HOME/.sgnd/sgn.toml`.

 For `amount`, put at least the amount of CELR tokens intended for self delegation times the decimals of CELR, which is 1e18.
 Eg. `10000000000000000000000` for 10000 CELR.
 Feel free to approve more.